 Dimensional formula for resistance is [M1L2T-3I-2]

-Question 4: Why doesn’t Ohm’s law apply to semiconductors?
+Q7: Why doesn’t Ohm’s Law apply to semiconductors?

 Semiconducting devices are nonlinear in nature due to which Ohm’s law does not apply to them.
 This indicates that the voltage-to-current ratio does not remain constant when voltage varies.